 Speaking of which, you should always pay attention to your background as the colors and shapes can greatly affect the strength of your image.
 While you may be limited to a certain location, nothing is stopping you from exploring your surroundings.
 Spend a bit of time looking around and choose the best vantage point for your intentions.

 Working on the macro level has a unique set of rules, especially on focusing correctly.
 Please read the manual focusing section of my macro photography article by clicking here – this will help to get you familiar with working in a macro.

 A great technique to use when photographing flowers is to use a water spray bottle to replicate morning mist.
 This works fantastic when combined with a wide aperture – it provides the setting for great reflective bokeh and other interesting light patterns.

 If you want to take this technique to the next level, you can add some glycerin to your water solution.
 This inexpensive additive will not only make your droplets larger and more profound, but they will take longer to evaporate and won't drip down the petals.

 You're really only limited to your imagination with this technique – try to experiment with different solutions and light sources.
 Professional macro photographers use additives such as glitter or even white eyeliner, so your options here are virtually endless.

 Changing the Background

-Since you’re working with a miniature environment, you can easily manipulate your surroundings.
+Since you're working in a miniature environment, you can easily manipulate your surroundings.
 Try using reflective wrapping paper or other inexpensive, patterned backdrops for your macro images.
-By using complimentary (or contrasting) colors, you can greatly change the mood of your image.
+By using complementary (or contrasting) colors, you can greatly change the mood of your image.